 Courses designated by VHS are Virtual High School Course options.
-Edgenuity's award-winning courses combine rigorous content with direct-instruction videos from expert, on-screen teachers with interactive learning tools and resources to engage and motivate students.
+Warren Tech uses the Edgenuity platform for these course.
+Edgenuity's courses combine rigorous content with direct-instruction videos from expert, on-screen teachers with interactive learning tools and resources to engage and motivate students.